vnagpal25/Data_Structures_Algorithms/program4/floyds_alg/README.md

 - makefile
 - inc/functions.h
 - src/functions.cc
-- src/maxheap.cc
-- src/minheap.cc
+- src/floyds.cc
 - input.txt
   - make sure disconnected nodes are represented by 0 weight distances as well
   - have the input formatted as, with spaces within lines.
-If infinite distance between two nodes , represent as inf in the input:
+If infinite distance between two nodes , represent as inf in the input (see input.txt for reference):
     - X X X X
     - X X X X
     - X X X X